 Difficulty Ratings

 There is always a possibility that certain conditions may present unexpected challenges on the tours.
-Some examples include snowfields on an early-season hut hiking tour, a fresh dump of snow on a snowshoe tour or rock-fall on a via ferrata tour.
+Some examples include snowfields on an early-season hut hiking tour, an unexpected dump of snow, flooding, landslides, or rock-fall on a via ferrata tour.
+It is important to understand the risks beforehand by reading the Safety Briefing for the tour (this is located on the Documents tab on each individual tour page).
 Tour participants should always be prepared to deal with unexpected difficulties.
-Due to the fast rate at which the glaciers are melting, the technical challenges associated with a glacier change each year.

-Details regarding daily active times or distance and elevation gain for each tour are included in the Itinerary section of the tour description.
-Details regarding technical difficulty on a tour are included under the Skills and Experience Required section for that tour.
+More detailed daily statistics, such as distance and elevation gain, are included under the Itinerary tab on each individual tour page.
+Daily elevation gain is the most important factor when assessing the difficulty of a tour for yourself.
+Details regarding technical difficulty on a tour are included under the Skills and Experience Required tab, as well as the Safety Briefing under the Documents tab for that tour.
 We also include photos, and often videos, to allow you to assess the difficulty of a tour yourself.

 Technical Difficulty